gabcg/notes/MSI Notes/MSI.md

 **Average RMSD per residue**

 The plot we obtained is an average for all backbone atoms.
-Now we wold like to see *inhibitor region of the protein*, the prot has a chain of residues (from 1 to 100) we want  to see for each residue what is the RMSD.
+Now we wold like to see *inhibitor region of the protein*, the protein has a chain of residues (from 1 to 100) we want to see for each residue what is the RMSD.
 We can define regions that are more flexible.

-Calculating the average rmsd is done by looking at each frame (ref frame is usually the first one).
+For this, one frame is assigned as a reference, and the rest of the frames are compared to this one to calculate the average RMSD.
+Usually the first frame is used as the reference, but any other can be chosen.

 We want to find the average RMSD over time of each residue in the protein.
-Again, we will consider the first frame as the reference, so the second frame is compared to the first, checks how much the residue changed and puts an RMSD.
-Also for the third, and so.
+Again, we will consider the first frame as the reference and compare the rest of the frames to that one.

-> It doesnt matter which frame is the reference, but we always need to compre to the reference.
->

 We use a script that stores data and contains a function that you use to calc the rmsd of the residue over time.
 To use it, we need to define our selection (what you want to calculate the rmsd over).
 It is defined in the slide.